Table of Contents

 Geopolitical and Strategic Importance

-Control of strategic coastal locations has been a driver of geopolitical power for centuries.
-Modern naval bases and chokepoints like the Strait of Malacca, the Suez Canal, and the Panama Canal are critical to global energy and trade flows.
-Coastal cities often host military installations, diplomatic missions, and international organizations.
-The South China Sea, dotted with coastal cities and disputed islands, exemplifies how control over maritime territories can influence regional and global power dynamics.
-Human geography cannot ignore the strategic dimension of coastal urbanization, as economic interdependence coexists with territorial rivalries.
+The control of strategic coastal locations has historically been a cornerstone of geopolitical power.
+Modern naval bases, maritime chokepoints such as the Strait of Malacca, the Suez Canal, and the Panama Canal, and coastal urban centers play critical roles in global energy and trade flows.
+Coastal cities often host military installations, diplomatic missions, and international organizations, underscoring their strategic value.

 Connectivity and the Blue Economy